 They say successful businesses begin with an idea.
 We say they all begin with functional and non-functional requirements for ecommerce websites.

-Functional and non-functional requirements are the pillar of your project articulating your needs & wishes and specifying the task for your development team.
+Functional and non-functional requirements are the pillar of your project.
+They articulate your needs & wishes and specify the tasks for your development team.
 You can start writing them down soon after issuing your RFP for ecommerce website to have a clear picture of your website by the time you choose a vendor.

 All of our projects at Elogic start with a brief clarifying the client’s functional and non-functional requirements.
 Unless a client sends a list directly to us, we issue a document for them to fill out (see it as a downloadable bonus at the end of the article!).
 This way, we’re sure that we understand their business needs, while the client can adjust the project budget & scope and deliver positive shopping experiences on the website.

 In this article, we’ll explain the difference between the functional and non-functional requirements and present a list of most common ones based on our clients’ real-life examples.
 We’ll also share some tips on how to organize the requirements and what they should look like.

 The main difference between functional and non-functional requirements lies in their scope and purpose.

 Functional requirements (FRs) are the what of your website.
 It is all about the functions and core operations of your e-store that enable a user to take actions on the website.
 They can be implemented as a single website feature and form the basis of the whole software development process.

 Example: Add the following product filtering features to our home improvement webstore: price, popularity, power rate (Watt), heating area (m2), and usage (bathroom, kitchen, etc).

 Non-functional requirements (NFRs) are the how of your website.
 Named quality attributes of a system, they form user experience and imply some global, abstract expectations from the product.
 Non-functional requirements may derive from a sum of functional requirements and are implemented as a sum of web features.

 Example: Products should be easily found and have an appealing display on the website.